Adsanvar/RC_AI/README.md

 # ros_repos
-Workspace to hold ros projects and packages
+Workspace to hold ros projects and packages.

+Repository used for training and personal development.